malrepos/project_3_auction/README.md

 #### Technology Used

-- Solidity (smart contracts are written in the Solidity programming language)
+- [Solidity](https://docs.soliditylang.org/en/v0.8.17/) (smart contracts are written in the Solidity programming language)
-- OpenZepellin (the standard ERC721 contract and others were imported into our contracts)
+- [OpenZeppelin](https://www.openzeppelin.com/) (the standard ERC721 contract and others were imported into our contracts)
-- Remix (used to test and debug our smart contracts)
+- [Remix](https://remix-project.org/) (an IDE used to test and debug our smart contracts)
-- MetaMask (used as part of our smart contract testing and deployment)
+- [MetaMask](https://metamask.io/) (used as part of our smart contract testing and deployment)
-- Ganache (used to test our contracts and simulate multiple users)
+- [Ganache](https://trufflesuite.com/ganache/) (used to test our contracts and simulate multiple users)
-- Alchemy (the Alchemy faucet was used to acquire test ether for the Goerli test network)
+- [Alchemy](https://www.alchemy.com/) (the Alchemy faucet was used to acquire test ether for the Goerli test network)
-- Truffle (industry standard software used to test our smart contracts)
+- [Truffle](https://trufflesuite.com/truffle/) (industry standard software used to test our smart contracts)
-- Node.js (used in Truffle to write the test scripts)
+- [Node.js](https://nodejs.org/) (used in Truffle to write the test scripts)

 The backend is made up of two contracts.
 First, the NFT contract.
 This allows a user to mint an NFT, among other functions, and is used by us to create an NFT that we can use in our auction contract.